bootdotdev/blog/content/clean-code/give-up-sooner.md

 As a developer, how many times each day do you look something up online?
 I'm not talking about a simple piece of syntax, I'm talking about the things that are a bit harder to find.
 For example:

-* Is there a good way to compile C to WebAssembly and run it in a browser in a way that feels native?
+* Is there a good way to compile C to WebAssembly and run it in a browser without needing to modify the code itself?
-* Does the Stripe UI have a feature for exporting promotion code redemptions as a CSV?
+* Can the Stripe UI export promotion code redemptions as a CSV?
 * Is there a *good* tool for hot module reloading in Go?
-* Will I be discriminated against if I go out in public in South Dakota with blue hair?
+* Is it socially acceptable to go out in public in South Dakota with blue hair?

-While working as a team lead a few years ago, I remember asking Jeffy, a developer on my team with about 2 years of experience:
+While working as a team lead a few years ago, I remember asking Jeffy, a developer on my team:

 > "Is there a way to get SQLC to use pointers for nullable columns instead of the sql.Null types?"